 Laura Kolaczkowski comes from Beavercreek, Ohio, and worked at the University of Dayton for over 25 years until MS challenged her enough to go onto full-time disability.
 She is active in the MS community on multiple levels, and writes for her own personal blog, InsideMyStory and as a patient expert for MultipleSclerosis.net.
 Laura is the Lead Patient Representative and co-principal investigator for iConquerMS™, a patient powered MS research network.
 Laura freely admits her Liberal Arts background fuels her interest in patient engagement and empowerment and she struggles with the science of MS.

 Editor’s Note: First in a two-part series on readers’ comments about Ocrevus (ocrelizumab).
 I switched disease-modifying therapies and began treatment with Ocrevus (ocrelizumab) in June.
-I previously ...
+I previously wrote about my reasons ...
 Read more

 There are two doctors.
 Here’s your choice: One has a patient-centered approach to care, spends more time with you during appointments, and is more empathetic with your concerns.
 On average, ...
 Read more

 Many of you are considering making the switch to Ocrevus (ocrelizumab) as your disease-modifying therapy for multiple sclerosis.
 This is a switch I made recently.
 There are so many questions ...
 Read more